 Today marks the 18th Sysadmin day since it was first founded by Ted Kekatos on July 28th, 2000.
-In honor of Sysadmin day, we present to you the Sysadmin Survival Guide, a collection of the best sysadmin resources from here at Defrag This aimed at giving you a fighting chance to make it to another sysadmin day.
+In honor of Sysadmin day—and the daily struggle of all IT Professionals, we present to you the Sysadmin Survival Guide, a collection of the best sysadmin resources from here at Defrag This aimed at giving you a fighting chance to make it to another sysadmin day.

 If you’re not a sysadmin, let these articles be a lesson: being a sysadmin is a hard, often thankless job, so next time you see your sysadmin, say thank you.
 And for the love of god, don’t ask them what they do.

 We live in a world of rapid change.
 New IT technologies pop up constantly, sometimes rendering manual administration tasks obsolete.
 This can be nerve wracking as pundits predict that many of our jobs will eventually be replaced by a machine.
 But, in the spirit of celebrating Sysadmin Day, breathe a sigh of relief because there is great news about your future.
 Employment growth for sysadmins is projected to increase 8 percent by 2024.

 Great – right?
 Well, there’s a catch here.
 IT technology, business conditions, and even how end-users interface with apps and services will continue to evolve.
 That means the roles and responsibilities of sysadmins will also need to evolve to keep pace.
 Here are 4 ways to avoid obsolescence.

 The Importance of Soft Skills

 Unfortunately, technical skills aren’t the only skills required in a sysadmin position.
 No matter how good your scripting is, or how strong your network configuration skills are, you’ll still have to deal with the buggiest devices of all—users.
 To make those interactions as harmless as possible, its best to keep a sharp edge on your soft skills.
 Check out our guide.